AzureCosmosDB/medical-claims/README.md

 > - Pipeline for ingesting Synthea output into Cosmos Db Containers

 ## Generate Sample Data (Optional)
-> Requirements: Java 11 or new
+> Requirements: Java 11 or newer.
+>
+> Building and generating sample data may take more than 15 minutes to complete.
 ```bash
 sudo apt install openjdk-11-jdk
 ```